-- Matching funds for Phase 2 are as follows: \$150,000, or 17% from the NRCS Environmental Quality Incentives Program (EQIP); \$50,000 or 6% from the Colorado Partnership Program (CPP); \$200,000 or 23% from the Cooperative Conservation Partnership Initiative (CCPI) Program; \$70,000 or 8% from Landowners; \$10,000 or 1% from Rio Grande County; and \$113,000 or 13% from in-kind services.
-Matching funds constitute 67% of the total project cost. - 2.
+- Matching funds for Phase 2 are as follows: \$150,000 from the NRCS Environmental Quality Incentives Program (EQIP), \$50,000 from the Colorado Partnership Program (CPP), \$200,000 from the Cooperative Conservation Partnership Initiative (CCPI) Program, and \$10,000 from Rio Grande County.
+In-kind services are \$140,000.
+The Landowners have obtained a loan from CWCB for \$70,000; they are working with CWCB staff to increase that amount to \$100,000.
+Total Project cost is \$1,376,000.00. - 2.
 For Applications that include a request for funds from the Statewide Account, describe how the water activity meets the Evaluation Criteria.
 (Detailed in Part 3 of the Water Supply Reserve Account Criteria and Guidelines.) - Tier 1: Phase 2 promotes collaboration and advancements in the Rio Grande Basin's objectives for meeting water management goals. - More than thirty (30) Plaza Stakeholders jointly developed The Plaza Plan and selected the most favorable alternatives to be implemented in Phase 2.
 Stakeholders met in five formal working sessions, participated in numerous tours and site visits, gathered data, and determined the best design developed by the NRCS for the McDonald Ditch headgate and diversion replacement, streambank stabilization, and wetland rehabilitation.
-The following interests and organizations were represented in the Plaza Stakeholders: Rio Grande Headwaters Restoration Project (RGHRP), Natural Resources Conservation Service (NRCS), McDonald Ditch Company, Prairie Ditch Company, Silva Ditch Company, Atencio Ditch Company, US Fish and Wildlife Service (USFWS) Partners for Wildlife Program, Colorado Division of Wildlife (CDOW), Rio Grande Headwaters Land Trust (RiGHT), Colorado Division of
+The following interests and organizations were represented in the Plaza Stakeholders: Rio Grande Headwaters Restoration Project (RGHRP), Natural Resources Conservation Service (NRCS), McDonald Ditch Company, Prairie Ditch Company, Silva Ditch Company, Atencio Ditch Company, US Fish and Wildlife Service (USFWS) Partners for Wildlife Program, Colorado